Robby Reed: Silver Age event

 During the 2000 Silver Age cross-over event, Robby encountered his old House of Mystery co-star Martian Manhunter, in Silver Age: Dial H for Hero #1.
 Believing that he and the rest of the Justice League had gone bad, Robby turns into a superhero to stop him.
-Actually, Martian Manhunter has been mind-swapped with Dr. Light (the other Justice League have undergone similar mental transpositions, but those seen here are only Light's illusions).
-Subsequently, in Silver Age 80-Page Giant #1 (July 2000), Robby lends the H-Dial to the now mind/body restored Justice League, allowing several of its members to transform themselves into new superheroes to defeat Agamemno's Injustice League at a time when they had learned how to defeat the Justice League members in their normal forms:
+Actually, Martian Manhunter has been mind-swapped with Doctor Light (the other Justice League have undergone similar mental transpositions, but those seen here are only Light's illusions).

+Subsequently, in Silver Age 80-Page Giant #1 (July 2000), Robby lends the H-Dial to the Justice League, allowing several of its members to transform themselves into new superheroes to defeat Agamemno's Injustice League at a time when they had learned how to defeat the Justice League members in their normal forms: